COVID-19 pandemic in West Virginia: Government responses

 On March 13, Governor Jim Justice announced all schools across the state would close indefinitely beginning on March 16, 2020, as a proactive measure.
+In order to encourage people to get vaccines, Justice created a vaccine lottery called the "Do It for Babydog" lottery.
+Over $20 million was spent on prizes for participants.

 On March 15, the mayor of Charleston, West Virginia, declared a state of emergency.
 Then, March 16, the Governor declared a state of emergency.

 On March 17, Justice ordered restaurant dining rooms, bars, and casinos to close until March 31.

 By March 21, several Mid-Ohio Valley counties had closed their courthouses to the public or limited access.

 By March 22, Justice urged West Virginians to stay home as much as possible.
 Justice was joined by Dr. Clay Marsh, vice president of West Virginia University and executive dean for Health Sciences.
 Marsh said that New York was being hit by "a tsunami wave of coronavirus cases" and if West Virginians could stay home as much as possible for the next few weeks, the "tsunami wave" can become more "like a stream" for West Virginia.

 Clay Marsh, vice president of West Virginia University and executive dean of Health Sciences, stated: "We are faced with a pandemic by a virus that we have no immune system that responds to, so we can't fight it ...
 If we do these things, we'll continue to be the leaders.
 We have demonstrated how we too, as a state pulling together, can protect each other and protect our health care workers.
 Once this window of opportunity is gone, it won't matter what we do then."

 On March 23, Governor Justice ordered non-essential businesses to be closed immediately, and issued a stay-at-home order effective March 24 at 8 p.m.

 On March 25, WV held a statewide Day of Prayer, a 45-minute service dedicated to the people affected with Coronavirus disease.
 It was held by Governor Jim Justice and moderator Dr. Dan Anderson.

 On April 17, the West Virginia Department of Health and Human Resources announced it would work with the National Guard to test individuals for COVID-19 who resided or worked in the state's nursing homes.